WeFoster/one-click-demo-import/readme.txt

 This plugin is using the improved WP import that you can find here: https://github.com/humanmade/WordPress-Importer.

-The best feature of this plugin is, that theme authors can define import files in their themes and so all you (the user of the theme) have to do is click on the "Import Demo Data" button.
+The best feature of this plugin is that theme authors can define import files in their themes and so all you (the user of the theme) have to do is click on the "Import Demo Data" button.

 **How do theme author define these files?** The answer is in the FAQ section.